jhonnyLeandro/gap_automation/README.md

 ## Set Up

-First you must have installed node.js and java after that just clone the repository.
+First you must have installed node.js and java, After that just clone the repository.

 **SSH**